wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

-It is now time to extend our formulation of the Schrodinger equation to 3 dimensions, for instance to calculate quantum mechanically the simplest realistic case: the Hydrogen atom, where a single negatively charged electron is bound to the electrostatic potential of the positively charged nucleus.
+It is now time to extend our formulation of the Schrödinger equation to 3 dimensions, for instance to calculate quantum mechanically the simplest realistic case: the Hydrogen atom, where a single negatively charged electron is bound to the electrostatic potential of the positively charged nucleus.

 In classical mechanics in 3 dimensions, we simply add up the kinetic energies for the 3 spatial simensions.
 We do the same in quantum mechanics, the Hamilton operator was in 1D